 Several times each year the museum selects a Minnesota veteran whose military service deserves note.
 A short biography is written and a special exhibit is created near the Veterans' Support Wall in the museum.

-PFC George O. Ingebretsen
+Private First Class George O. Ingebretsen

 Defending Two Homelands

 George was born Ingval Ingebretsen on June 7, 1912 in Stavanger, Norway.
 When he was seventeen, Ingval followed his uncle Lois to America, joining him, his wife Gunda, and their four young children on their farm in Rosefield, North Dakota.
 By the 1940s, Ingval had learned English and moved to his own home in Laurens, Iowa.

 When the U.S. entered World War II, Ingval volunteered to defend his new country.
 He entered the army in March 1942, joining Company A, 385th Infantry Regiment.
 During training in Texas, Ingval petitioned for naturalization.
 On August 25, 1942, he officially became an American citizen, changing his name to George.

 Earlier that month, the 99th Infantry Battalion (Separate) was activated at Camp Ripley.
 Its ranks were a combination of Norwegians and first- and second-generation Norwegian-Americans recruited for a possible Allied invasion of Nazi-occupied Norway.
 Private Ingebretsen, who grew up in Norway and was fluent in English and Norwegian, was a perfect candidate for the unit.
 After he joined the 99th in Minnesota, the battalion left for Camp Hale, Colorado, where they underwent intensive training for the wintery, rugged terrain they would encounter in Norway.